lynix94/orca-lang/docs/tutorial.md

 as a simple example If there is string like below,
 str = " \[1, \[2\], 3 \] "

-If you want read it and convers it to list. (don¡¯t think about eval(), just decode string)
+If you want read it and convers it to list. (donÂ¡Â¯t think about eval(), just decode string)

 If you parse it by decode statement (old version) programmer may try it like this,